-But because Ethernet technology is similar to Internet Protocol, it’s not difficult to connect MES systems to enterprise systems like ERP, and to the new generation of IoT devices used on factory floors.
-The article notes: “The formerly isolated world of plant-floor MES is now readily connectable to ERP and the Internet.
+But because ethernet technology is similar to internet protocol, it’s not difficult to connect MES systems to enterprise systems like ERP, and to the new generation of IoT devices used on factory floors.
+The article notes: “The formerly isolated world of plant-floor MES is now readily connectable to ERP and the internet.
 Manufacturing execution systems are evolving to take advantage of increased visibility and the proliferation of smart, connected Internet of Things (IoT) devices to improve process control, provide early detection of changing conditions, monitor equipment for predictive and preventive maintenance, and more.”

 The Best Platform to Help Manufacturing Enter the Digital Era

 Other technologies can also help manufacturers enter the digital era.
 Alpha TransForm (no-code) and Alpha Anywhere (low-code) can work independently or together as a single platform and are ideally suited for digital transformation at manufacturing companies.
 Alpha TransForm helps business users craft online or offline mobile apps in minutes that utilize the latest mobile features (camera, GPS, etc.) for fast, accurate data capture on the production floor, in warehouses, or at customer sites..
 Alpha Anywhere has the unique ability to rapidly create mobile-optimized forms and field apps that can easily access and integrate with any database or web service and can exploit built-in role-based security or robust offline functionality.
 Learn More on Manufacturing Apps that Work

 Get a free non-conformance app template.